A guide to conducting the assessment portion of SOAP notes

 Share

-A SOAP note is a template tool healthcare clinicians use to capture information consistently while also providing an index to ensure historical details are accessible.
-As you are probably aware, SOAP is an acronym that represents four different sections of a clinical note.
+A SOAP note template is a tool that healthcare clinicians use to capture information consistently while providing an index to ensure that historical details, such as family history or surgical history, are accessible.
+As you probably know, SOAP is an acronym representing four different sections of a clinical note referring to subjective, objective, assessment, and plan.

 Each section of the SOAP clinical note is integral in ensuring no aspects of the documentation are missed.
-But of the four quarters, the assessment can be the most difficult as it requires clinical acumen to deduce the data gathered.
+However, of the four quarters, the assessment in SOAP notes can be the most difficult as it requires clinical acumen and clinical reasoning to deduce the data gathered during a patient encounter.

 Sounds tricky?

-Not to worry, this article will run you through everything, and if you're still stuck, check out these SOAP note templates too.
+Not to worry—this article will walk you through everything.
+If you're still stuck, you can check out these SOAP note templates, too.

 Click here to view on YouTube